 In wrapping up this post, I must acknowledge that some will say this is Judaizing and that by talking about Jewish roots, I deny salvation by grace.
 That belief in and of itself shows a misunderstanding of Galatians.
 Acknowledging the Jewish roots of the faith and even celebrating Passover in light of Jesus’s sacrifice does nothing to negate the grace of God.
 The Galatian controversy was about those who said circumcision is necessary for salvation.
 I believe we are saved by grace alone in Christ alone; understanding the Jewish roots, teaching holiness, or any number of other things does not automatically equal trying to maintain salvation by works.
 Paul wrote, “For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.2” Works, in general, do not negate grace; James makes this clear3.

-My hope and aim in giving a Jewish overview of the Bible are to provide us with a more precise window into the text of Scripture.
 Jesus is Jewish, the disciples are Jewish, and they wrote and taught with a Hebraic mindset, not a Greek or Roman one.
 The simple fact is, if we want to understand the Bible better, we need to take off American lenses and even, to some extent, certain Christian understandings that undermine the Jewishness of the New Testament.
+When we understand the Jewish culture of Jesus, we will know Jesus better.

 - Matthew 5:17-20